FREQUENTLY ASKED

 Answer:

-you attended a course that is not listed on your CLE compliance report AND YOU
+attended a course that is not listed on your CLE compliance report AND YOU DO

 attending the course unless you file an amended compliance report and pay the

-amended CLE compliance report may be filed up to one (1) year after the filing
+An amended CLE compliance report may be filed up to one (1) year after the

 46.